Kalyan Chatterjee

-Kalyan Chatterjee (কল্যাণ চ্যাটার্জী), is an Indian actor recognized for his work in Bengali cinema, and considered to be one of the most famous supporting actors of Bengali Cinema.
-He works with actors like Sabitri Chatterjee, Ranjit Mallick, Uttam Kumar, Soumitra Chatterjee, Santu Mukhopadhyay and Dipankar Dey.
+Kalyan Chatterjee (কল্যাণ চ্যাটার্জী; 1942 – 7 December 2025) was an Indian actor recognised for his work in Bengali cinema, and considered to be one of the most famous supporting actors of Bengali cinema.
+He worked with actors like Sabitri Chatterjee, Ranjit Mallick, Uttam Kumar, Soumitra Chatterjee, Santu Mukhopadhyay and Dipankar Dey.

 Career

-His first film Apanjan was released in 1968.
-He acted in about more than 400 films portraying the role of a typical Bengali man and was acclaimed by viewers for his natural acting skill.
+Chatterjee's first film Apanjan was released in 1968.
+He acted in more than 400 films portraying the role of a typical Bengali man and was acclaimed by viewers for his natural acting skill.
 He portrayed characters of different shades in 'Dhonni Meye ' (1971), 'Sagina' (1974), He was a favourite actor of directors Tapan Sinha and Arabinda Mukhopadhyay.

+Death

+Chatterjee died at M. R. Bangur Hospital in Kolkata, on 7 December 2025, at the age of 81, after a prolonged illness and a battle with typhoid fever.